-This section considers how the opportunities identified in the investment bank functional value-chain, and the workforce, may influence how banks partner and collaborate with other market participants and third-parties in the future.
+This section considers how the opportunities identified in the bank functional value-chain, and the workforce, may influence how banks partner and collaborate with other market participants and third-parties in the future.

 Our findings are that the opportunities identified from new technologies will lead to the investment banking industry becoming more open and connected.
 Banks will be required to reimagine their existing engagement models with third-parties (such as market utilities, FinTechs and BigTech firms) in order to ensure maximum effectiveness of their future outsourcing, partnerships and collaboration.
+Banks will need to remain vigilant to greater disruption from larger technology firms that may seek to expand further into the capital markets value chain, in particular, firms that can benefit from a growing domestic market.

-80% of respondents to our survey agreed that over the next five years, banks will increasingly become product and service 'aggregators'.
+75% of respondents to our survey agreed that over the next five years, banks will increasingly become product and service 'aggregators'.
 This means they will retain the interface with their clients but will aggregate external products and services from new market participants, alongside internal products and services.

-A further 60% of survey respondents agreed that there will be a reduction in the number of internal technology teams and services operating across multiple bank functions.
+A further 55% of survey respondents agreed that there will be a reduction in the number of internal technology teams and services operating across multiple bank functions.
 Instead, internal IT teams will need to compete with external technology service providers who can provide innovative technology platforms, skills and scale.

-Results from our survey in Figure 10 opposite supports this view by highlighting sizeable third-party opportunities in the Technology and Infrastructure function.
+Results from our survey in Figure 10 below supports this view by highlighting sizeable third-party opportunities in the Technology and Infrastructure function.
 Expanding the survey response provided further information on how these opportunities may impact this function: